-Update: Do you have a Galaxy S5 with Sprint?
-The folks over at the XDA Developers site have now released an unofficial version of the Android 5.0 update for the Sprint Galaxy S5 and you can get it right away.
+The folks over at the XDA Developers site have also been hard at work on an unofficial version of the Android 5.0 update for the Sprint Galaxy S5 which is available now.
 Before you start flashing it with Odin, please keep in mind that there could be a fair amount of bugs that still haven’t been ironed out.
 Another important thing to consider is that this will wipe all of the data on your phone, so make sure you back up your pictures and files etc before hand.
 The update is said to have most of the Android 5.0 Lollipop look and feel, however the sensors haven’t been fully tested.

 If you aren’t keen on giving up your phone warranty, you can wait for Sprint to deliver the update OTA.
 It shouldn’t be too much longer considering carriers and OEMs are all in a mad race to get the update to phones as soon as possible.